 - Give him food and drink: the quantity varies according to your dog’s morphology, so it’s up to you to know him well to help him as best you can!

 - Checking his pads: A human can develop blisters on his foot while hiking, but a dog can also injure his paws.
 Stony paths can cause cuts that you will need to treat as quickly as possible so that they do not become infected.
-Also check for needles, broken glass or splinters.
-Finally, be vigilant near the places where the flints are exposed because these stones are sharp as razors!
+Also check for needles, broken glass, or splinters.
+Finally, be vigilant near the places where the flints are exposed because these stones are as sharp as razors!

 - Check its tongue: Processionary caterpillars, which live in pine trees, have microscopic poison-coated spikes that can get caught in dog hair.
-When it is infested with them, it will have the reflex to lick itself in order to remove them.
+When it is infested with them, it will have the reflex to lick itself to remove them.
 Unfortunately, this will result in infecting the tongue and causing it to swell!
 If you notice this type of problem, you absolutely must take your faithful friend to the veterinarian.

 - Install a cozy nest for him: before sleeping, be sure to dry his hair and place him in a dry place (sheltered from the wind), so that he does not get sick.
-Also remember to make him a cozy place for the night so that he can recover easily!
+Also, remember to make him a cozy place for the night so that he can recover easily!

 Useful Equipment for Dog Hiking